nMckenryan/Borrius-Pokedex-Scraper/README.md

 A Web Scraper that extracts data from the [Pokemon Unbound Pokedex](https://pokemonunbound.com/pokedex) website and outputs it to a JSON file.

 - Built with Python and BeautifulSoup, Based on a tutorial from [RealPython](https://github.com/realpython/materials/blob/master/web-scraping-bs4/)
-- Contains data for the 494 Borrius Region Pokemon found in the Popular Romhack [Pokemon Unbound](https://www.pokecommunity.com/threads/pok%C3%A9mon-unbound-completed.382178/)
+- Contains data for the 503 Borrius Region Pokemon found in the Popular Romhack [Pokemon Unbound](https://www.pokecommunity.com/threads/pok%C3%A9mon-unbound-completed.382178/)
+- Unlike the Borrius Dex, this scraper contains the 3 Starter Pokemon (Larvitar, Metang, Gible).
+They're at the beginning of the Pokedex Data.

 - Data provided includes:
   - Number, Name and Types